FunkyPigeonToe/catdash/README.md

 // Sizes and player position
 const CAT_W = 20, CAT_H = 30;
-/* Lower the cat by the same shared offset, with a safety cap */ const PLAYER_Y = () => Math.min(H - 190, H * 0.64 + CAT_AND_BUTTON_OFFSET);
+const PLAYER_Y = () => Math.min(H - 190, H * 0.64 + CAT_AND_BUTTON_OFFSET);

 // Update and draw